schoolofdata-ch/datapackage-template/README.md

 # Data

 > *Instructions: Accessible data files (ideally in simple data formats such as [CSV](https://frictionlessdata.io/guides/csv/), [JSON](http://json-schema.org/specification.html) and [GeoJSON](http://geojson.org/)), as well as the raw data, are placed in the `data` folder.
 In this section you should mention the files and formats included.
 It is good to suggest purposes for this data, such as example applications or use cases.

+# Usage

-Include any relevant background, contact points, and links that may help people to use this data.
+> Include any relevant background, contact points, and links that may help people to use this data.
 You can find examples of this at [datahub.io](https://datahub.io) or [github.com/datasets](https://github.com/datasets), and further tips at [frictionlessdata.io](https://frictionlessdata.io/guides/data-package/) and [datahub.io](https://datahub.io/docs/data-packages/publish-faq)*.

 # Preparation